+If you pay attention, you might sometimes see long, cigar-shaped pods firmly attached to the undersides of classic fighter and attack aircraft, sometimes with unit markings on them.
 Known as "drop tanks," these simple devices extend the range of the aircraft they're hooked up to by carrying extra usable fuel.
 Back during World War II, however, attack pilots found a secondary use for drop tanks as improvised bombs, used to bombard enemy ground positions.

 Drop tanks became popular in the late 1930s as a means for fighters to carry more fuel for longer escort and patrol missions.
 Easily installed and removed, they were a quick solution for the burgeoning Luftwaffe's fighter and dive bomber fleets, which would prove to be instrumental in the opening months of WWII.

 By the onset of WWII, air forces with both the Axis and Allies were experimenting with the use of drop tanks in regular combat operations.
 In the European theater, British and German pilots stuck to using their drop tanks as range-extenders.
 American fighter pilots changed the game.

 Though it wasn't common practice, P-47 Thunderbolt pilots were noted for their creativity in combat, switching their fuel feed selector to their internal tanks while making a low pass over an enemy position.
 With relative precision, they would jettison their drop tanks, still filled with a decent amount of fuel, before climbing away.